Just-Leah/flace/README.md

 ## How do I do it?

 Fork it, edit it a bit, open a PR.
-I'll look at it, otherwise nudge me in the Blancworks discord to do it.
+We'll look at it, otherwise nudge us in the Moonlight discord to do it.

 ## Cone.